BRIEFING

 Adopted in 2000, the WFD is the cornerstone of the EU’s water governance.
 Built around the principle of non-deterioration, it requires Member States to prevent the worsening of water bodies and to achieve “good ecological and chemical status” through integrated river basin management.
 Although the Directive initially set 2015 as the target date for compliance, implementation delays led to two additional planning cycles, meaning that the next River Basin Management Plans due in 2027 will provide a more definitive assessment of implementation across the EU.
 In 2022, the Commission adopted a proposal to revise the lists of pollutants, and some other amendments were also proposed, waiting to be integrated.

-In May 2026, the EU Commission published a guidance document to help reduce the uncertainties around procedures and assessment criteria to perform environmental assessments required by the Water Framework Directive.
-It had also previously announced that it would undertake a formal review of the Directive in Q2 of 2026 to give more concessions to mining companies.
-This review takes place in a broader context of growing political pressure from the mining industry to align environmental regulation with the EU’s competitiveness and strategic autonomy objectives.
-Industry groups such as Euromines have argued that existing water protection rules slow down permitting procedures and create uncertainty for strategic extraction projects.
-These demands are closely linked to the EU’s industrial policy agenda, including the Critical Raw Materials Act, which sets objectives for domestic extraction.
+In May 2026, the EU Commission published a guidance document to clarify procedures and assessment criteria for environmental assessments under the Water Framework Directive.
+It had also announced a formal review of the Directive in Q2 of 2026 aimed at providing more concessions to mining companies.
+This review occurs amid increasing political pressure from the mining industry to align environmental regulation with the EU’s competitiveness and strategic autonomy goals.
+Industry groups such as Euromines argue that existing water protection rules delay permitting procedures and create uncertainty for strategic extraction projects.
+These demands are closely tied to the EU’s industrial policy agenda, including the Critical Raw Materials Act, which sets up objectives for domestic extraction.

-At the same time, the WFD revision has generated opposition from environmental organizations, several Member States, and MEPs.
-They argue that weakening core principles such as non-deterioration risks undermines one of the EU’s central environmental safeguards, while arguing that the WFD already provides several possibilities for derogations from the objective of achieving good water body status and non-deterioration.
-The debate illustrates a broader tension between industrial policy and environmental protection in the context of the energy and digital transition, where extractive activities are increasingly labeled as strategic but remain highly water-intensive and are potentially harmful to the environment.
+At the same time, the WFD revision has encountered opposition from environmental organizations, several Member States, and MEPs.
+They argue that weakening core principles such as non-deterioration threatens one of the EU’s central environmental safeguards, noting that the WFD already allows for multiple derogations from the objectives of achieving good water body status and non-deterioration.
+This debate highlights a larger tension between industrial policy and environmental protection in the context of the energy and digital transition, where extractive activities are increasingly labeled as strategic but remain highly water-intensive and are potentially harmful to the environment.

 Shifting waters: deregulation, mining, and growing pressure on water resources

 In this context, the “simplification” of the Water Framework Directive may have implications that go beyond administrative efficiency.
 More flexible permitting rules, extended compliance timelines, or softer interpretations of ecological objectives can lower the effective level of environmental protection applied to water-intensive sectors such as mining.
-As extraction is increasingly framed as strategic for the energy transition, such flexibility risks normalizing a higher tolerance for water-related impacts.
-Although the WFD applies within the EU, these dynamics are not confined to its borders.
-European demand for critical raw materials plays a central role in shaping global extraction patterns, particularly in resource-rich regions.
+As resource extraction is increasingly framed as strategic for the energy transition, such regulatory flexibility may normalize greater tolerance for water-related impacts.
+Although the WFD applies within the EU, these regulatory dynamics influence global extraction patterns, especially in resource-rich regions, due to the central role of European demand for critical raw materials.

 Double dilution: weakening water governance and corporate accountability

 The relationship between the EU Water Framework Directive and the Corporate Sustainability Due Diligence Directive illustrates how the EU’s environmental governance model relies on the interaction between public regulation and corporate accountability.
 The WFD establishes binding obligations for Member States to protect water bodies and achieve “good ecological and chemical status”.
-The CSDDD, by contrast, does not define environmental thresholds itself.
-It operationalizes existing standards, under EU, national, or international law, by requiring companies to identify, prevent, mitigate, and remedy environmental harms across their operations and value chains.
+In contrast, the CSDDD does not establish environmental thresholds but instead operationalizes existing standards, under EU, national, or international law, by requiring companies to identify, prevent, mitigate, and remedy environmental harms across their operations and value chains.

 Taken together, the weakening of both the WFD and the CSDDD risks producing a “double dilution” effect.
 On the one hand, environmental benchmarks themselves become more flexible through eased permitting procedures, extended compliance timelines, or softer interpretations of non-deterioration obligations.
 On the other hand, corporate incentives and responsibilities to identify, prevent, and remedy environmental harm are reduced through narrower due diligence obligations and weaker liability provisions.
 This weakens both pillars of the EU’s environmental governance model.
-Public authorities define and monitor environmental standards, while corporate due diligence complements these regulatory frameworks by requiring companies to manage environmental risks and impacts throughout their operations and value chains.
-In practice, this creates incentives and responsibilities for companies to align their activities with EU-level environmental expectations, including in jurisdictions where enforcement remains limited.
+Public authorities are responsible for defining and monitoring environmental standards, and corporate due diligence serves to reinforce these regulatory frameworks by requiring companies to manage environmental risks and impacts throughout their operations and value chains.
+In practice, this alignment encourages companies to meet EU-level environmental expectations.

-The revision of the CSDDD under the Omnibus I package, combined with the prospective review of the WFD, therefore raises concerns about a simultaneous weakening of both public and private governance instruments.
-With the narrowing of due diligence obligations and the risk of environmental standards becoming more flexible in application, the EU’s capacity to project environmental norms along global supply chains may be reduced.
+The revision of the CSDDD under the Omnibus I package, together with the anticipated review of the WFD, raises concerns regarding simultaneous weakening of both public and private governance mechanisms.
+As due diligence obligations narrow and environmental standards risk becoming more flexible in practice, the EU’s ability to project environmental norms along global supply chains may be reduced.

 Beyond the EU’s borders, water governance and the DRC mining sector